KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 We realize if we don't stop your Device Lost, no one else will.
 If you are stuck on a nasty bug and need the extra help, this is for you.

 **Please turn off Safe Mode**, this will sacrifice performance, but GPU-AV will try to stop things from crashing.
-We have a way to [select the bad shader](./gpu_av_selective_shader.md) as this will **greatly** improve performance if we only need to validate a smaller surface area.
+We have a way to [reduce the scope](./gpu_av_scope.md) as this will **greatly** improve performance if we only need to validate a smaller surface area.

 #### Force on Robustness